Support for parents & carers

 - PDA and ATUs/inpatient mental health settings

-- The National Autistic Society's Autism Inpatient Mental Health Service also offers advice and support to autistic people and their families in England who have been detained in a mental health hospital, or are at imminent risk of detention or re-detention
+- The National Autistic Society's Autism Inpatient Mental Health Service also offers information and support to autistic people and their families in England who have been detained in a mental health hospital, or are at imminent risk of detention or re-detention

 - National Development Team for Inclusion (NDTi)